-Physical Therapy in St. Louis West County for Soccer
+Physical Therapy in St. Louis West County for Skiing

-Stretching is an essential part of successful soccer.
-A good stretching routine can help to minimize muscle imbalances, prevent injury, improve your exercise tolerance and your soccer performance.
-The following stretching program is designed for soccer players who do not have any current injuries or individual stretching needs.
-If you have an injury, or a specific mechanical imbalance that may be holding back your soccer performance, your Breakthrough Performance & Wellness physiotherapist can design a stretching program just for you.
+Stretching is an essential part of cross country skiing.
+A good stretching routine can help to prevent injury, improve your exercise tolerance, and reduce muscle imbalances.
+The following stretching program is designed for cross country skiers who do not have any current injuries or individual stretching needs.
+If you have an injury, or a specific mechanical imbalance that may be holding back your skiing performance, your Physical Therapist at Breakthrough Performance & Wellness can design an individual stretching program specifically for you.

 When is the Best Time to Stretch?

 When your muscles are warm and relaxed!
 Cross country skiing is a dynamic sport so you’ll need both dynamic and static stretching.
 Dynamic stretches form part of your pre-training or pre-competition warm-up.
 Static stretches can be included at the end of your cool down or at other times to improve your overall fitness and flexibility.

 - General warm up (5-10 minutes).
 The aim of a general warm-up is to get the blood flowing to all parts of the body to be used during skiing.
 This portion of the warm up may include light jogging, jumping jacks or running on the spot outdoors.
 More competitive athletes may choose to ride a stationary cycle or use the treadmill indoors immediately before gearing up for cross country skiing.
 Being an outdoor winter sport, the general body warm up is particularly important to ensure your muscles are prepared to work in the cold environment.
 Once you start cross country skiing your body will remain warm, however be mindful of the breaks you take while skiing.
 The body cools down quickly in cool weather and another warm up period may be required if too long of a break is taken.